IRS Continues to Attack Foot Faults and Retained Rights Instead of Problematic Appraised Values

 The conservation easement in Tot Property provides that the landowner can conduct “commercial forestry … designed to allow for a sustained yield of forest products,” subject to a forest management plan.
 The plan is required to be acknowledged by the Tennessee Division of Forestry, a forester who has received a degree from an accredited school of forestry, a student or students currently enrolled in an accredited school of forestry (and supervised by faculty), or such other qualified person approved by the landowner and holder of the conservation easement.
 The management plan is also required to be consistent with the Tennessee Division of Forestry’s best management practices and applicable law.
 Despite the easement’s requirements that the forestry result in a “sustained yield” of forest products and be conducted pursuant to a management plan, the IRS stated in its brief, “Even where commercial forestry is conducted responsibly, it is inherently inconsistent with significant conservation interests.”

 The IRS is correct to challenge this donation since the transaction involved an abusive syndicated easement and, in turn, an exorbitant claimed deduction for the easement donation.
-However, the IRS’s challenge of commercial forestry as “inherently inconsistent with significant conservation interests,” is deeply troubling for conservation organizations and practitioners working in jurisdictions where forest management and, in particular, commercial forest management is an integral part to land conservation and the response to wildlife risk and climate change.
+However, the IRS’s challenge of commercial forestry as “inherently inconsistent with significant conservation interests,” is deeply troubling for conservation organizations and practitioners working in jurisdictions where forest management and, in particular, commercial forest management is an integral part of land conservation and the response to wildlife risk and climate change.
 This is yet another example of how abusive syndications are giving rise to bad law and the IRS is pushing poor policy through the courts in its all-out battle against the bad actors.

 California land trusts and conservation practitioners are strategizing with the national Land Trust Alliance on the appropriate response to the IRS’s position.
 Stay tuned for more information as the case develops.